ATL-Flaneur/CoreWebApp/README.md

 ### Import the Server dashboard

 Click the menu icon in the top-left corner and select *dashboards*.
 Click *new* then *import*.
 Import *my_server_dashboard.json* file from the *./dashboards* directory either by dragging it onto upload widget or opening it in a text editor and copying the JSON into the text widget.
 Don't change the UID.
-Then click *Import* You'll likely get a screen with four panels displaying *No data*.
-Refresh the page to begin displaying data.
+Then click *Import* The dashboard may initially render with panels displaying *No data* messages.
+If so, refresh the page to begin displaying data.

 The *job* dropdown should allow selecting between *server_docker*, *server_debug*, and any other configured data sources.